7mm Backcountry: Handloading

-The cartridge uses a propellant presently unavailable for handloading; but Federal has suggested Alliant, Hodgdon, Ramshot, and Vihtavuori smokeless powders suitable for handloading.
-Cases with zinc-nickel-plated exterior are not recommended for reloading.
-Trimming, deburring, and cleaning procedures commonly used handloading brass cases may damage the nickel-plated steel case; and wax lubricants are recommended to minimize resizing effort.
-Flaring the case mouth is recommended to avoid damaging the bullet during seating.
+To guard against corrosion, Federal does not recommend reloading cases with a zinc-nickel-plated exterior; for this purpose, nickel-plated cases are preferred.
+Trimming, deburring, and some cleaning procedures commonly used in handloading brass cases may damage the nickel-plated steel case; and wax lubricants are recommended to minimize resizing effort.
+Lightly flaring the case mouth is advisable to avoid damaging the bullet during seating.